yanshouwang/bluetooth_low_energy/bluetooth_low_energy/README.md

 ### Linux

-Not tested yet, if you occured any problems, file an issue to let me know about it, i will fix it as soon as possible.
+Not tested enough, if you occured any problems, file an issue to let me know about it, i will fix it as soon as possible.

 ### Windows